Fred Plog Memorial Fellowship

 Matthew C. Pailes , Michael Mathiowetz , Kari Schleher , Jun Sunseri

 Selection or Evaluation Criteria

-Committee members evaluate applications according to the merit and quality of applicant’s research plan; the relevance of the research project to work in the North American Southwest or northern Mexico or on a topic, such as culture change or regional interactions, on which Fred Plog did research; the letters of support; and the academic record based on the curriculum vita.
+Committee members evaluate applications according to the merit and quality of the applicant's research plan; the relevance of the research project to work in the North American Southwest or northern Mexico or on a topic, such as culture change or regional interactions, on which Fred Plog did research; the letters of support; and the academic record based on the curriculum vitae.
 How the funds would be used to complete the dissertation will be an aspect of the evaluation.